 Francesca Walker is based at the British Film Institute (BFI) in London and responsible for promoting and facilitating Creative Europe’s MEDIA sub-programme within England.
-She advises professionals from all sectors of the audiovisual industry on the funding schemes available through the MEDIA sub-programme.

 Prior to this role, Francesca spent two years co-ordinating a range of industry programming initiatives at the Toronto International Film Festival and worked as a filming advisor at Film London, facilitating international productions by maintaining relationships with popular filming locations across the capital.

 Get in touch with Francesca if you are an audiovisiual professional based in England with questions about Creative Europe’s MEDIA sub-programme.

 e: email@example.com t: +44 (0) 20 7173 3221

 Head of Culture – England and Culture Advisor, UK